On This Day In Judy Garland’s Life And Career – November 28

 Check out The Judy Room’s Filmography Pages on Little Nellie Kelly here.

 November 28, 1941: A recent small fire in Judy and her husband David Rose’s home made the papers.
-The event hasn’t been documented anywhere else, but considering how many papers this story appeared in, it most likely happened just days, if not the day, before these blurbs appeared.
+The event hasn’t been documented anywhere else, but given how many papers this story appeared in, it most likely happened just days, if not the day, before these blurbs.

 November 28, 1941: Another example of Judy’s image being used for beauty advice.